Learn more about The Hill School

+Unfortunately, we do not have services to support students who are diagnosed Autistic.
 The Hill School of Wilmington offers a program for students with specific learning disabilities such as Dyslexia, Dysgraphia, and Dyscalculia, as well as Attention Deficit Disorder.
-Unfortunately, we do not have services to support students with ASD.

 Do students need to have an IEP?

 Many Hill School students have an IEP from their base public schools; however, this is not a requirement.
 If a student does have an IEP, The Hill School supports the IEP process and coordinates with the school if needed.